Fperdreau/jcm/manual.md

 Registration procedure
 ======================

-1. The new user must fill up all the fields (First name, last name, username, password, email, academic position).
+1. The new user must fill up all the fields (First name, last name, username, password, email, academic position)

 ![Registration 1](./media/registration1.png)

-2. An email is sent to the admin/organizers for verification (click on authorize or deny accordingly):
+2. An email is sent to the admin/organizers for verification (click on authorize or deny accordingly)

 ![Registration 2](./media/registration2.png)

 3. Finally, the user receives a confirmation email if his/her registration has been confirmed.

 ![Registration 3](./media/registration3.png)